hyw208/minikube_demo/README.md

     or just use docker cp, where '155286a1a608' is the container id you can get with 'docker ps' cmd
     >docker cp 155286a1a608:/demoapp ./demoapp

+11. for IDE debug, you can use pydev